digitaltrails/vdu_controls/README.md

 ### Dependencies

-All the following dependencies are likely to be available pre-packaged on any modern Linux distribution (``vdu_controls`` was originally developed on OpenSUSE Tumbleweed).
+All the following runtime dependencies are likely to be available pre-packaged on any modern Linux distribution (``vdu_controls`` was originally developed on OpenSUSE Tumbleweed).

 * Linux: but may be able to run on any operating system that provides the required dependencies.